caoccao/deno_cli_lib/README.md

 ### Patch Deno

+Run a patch script that patches the Deno repository to expose Deno as a Rust library.
+Here are the steps.

-- Clone Deno
+- Clone Deno - The Deno repository is required to be cloned locally.

 ```sh
 git clone https://github.com/denoland/deno.git
 ```

-- Clone Deno CLI Lib
+- Clone Deno CLI Lib - This repository is required to be cloned with Deno side by side.

 ```sh
 git clone https://github.com/caoccao/deno_cli_lib.git
 ```

-- Run the patch script
+- Run the Patch Script - The patch script adds `lib.rs` to Deno CLI and update `Cargo.toml` by adding section `[lib]`.

 ```sh
 cd deno_cli_lib
 deno run --allow-all scripts/ts/patch_deno.ts
 ```

-- Wait for the patch script to complete
+- Wait for the Patch Script to Complete - The patch takes less than 1s.

 ## License